Ever asked yourself why some suits are $400 and others $1,500?

 - Less expensive than a fully canvassed suit.

-- Slightly more stiff than a full canvas suit.
+- Slightly more stiff than a full canvas construction.

 Full Canvas Suit Construction (Beast mode)

-A properly hand constructed full-canvassed suit jacket means business; you will be hard pressed to find a better quality suit jacket.
+A properly hand constructed full-canvassed jacket means business; you will be hard pressed to find a better quality jacket.

 - Conforms to your body and continues to fit better with time.